This post may contain affiliate links. Read my disclosure policy.

 Make it a Meal

 These chicken bites are so versatile, there are endless meals you can make with them.
-Here are a few ideas to get you started.
+I’ll often serve them with Air Fryer Potatoes and Buttered Peas and Carrots.
+But you can serve them with many different sides.

 Things You’ll Need